alillje/css-grid-generator/README.md

 # Gridlify

-A simple tool to dynamically build a grid css layout, aswell as dynamically positioning elements in to grid layouts.
+Gridlify is a zero-dependency tool to dynamically build a grid css layout, as well as dynamically positioning elements in to grid layouts with an easy-to-use API.

 ## How to install

-`npm i gridlify`
+`npm install gridlify`

 ## How to use

-**Import with ES6 module:**<br>
+**Import with ES6 modules:**<br>
 <code>import { gridlify } from '/node_modules/gridlify/lib/index.js'
 </code>
 <br>